DavidTripa/GADS-2020-Phase-II-Cloud-Practice-Project/Lab_1_Translation.md

    Note: The VM can take about two minutes to launch and be fully available for use.

-## 3. Connect between VM instances.
+## 3. Connect between VM instances

 1. To view a list of all the virtual machines associated with a particular GCP Project run